genesisneo/project-hermes/README.md

 $ gulp
 ```

 Default, this will create the server, watch for file changes and reload the page if necessary.
-Please note to keep this running in the background.
+Please note to keep it running in the background.

 **Deploy**